 Use of Masks

-If available, masks should be used by a symptomatic person to provide a physical barrier that may help prevent the transmission of the virus by blocking the dispersion of large particle respiratory droplets propelled by talking, sneezing, and coughing.
+If available, masks should be used by a symptomatic person to provide a physical barrier that may help prevent the transmission of the virus by blocking the dispersion of large-particle respiratory droplets propelled by talking, sneezing, and coughing.
 A face mask should always be combined with other measures such as hand hygiene and respiratory etiquette.
-They can be worn by individuals suspected or confirmed of having COVID-19 when in close contact with other people at home or if they must leave the home for medical attention.
+They can be worn by individuals suspected or confirmed of having coronavirus when in close contact with other people at home or if they must leave the home for medical attention.

-There is no evidence on the efficacy of masks worn by health individuals as a mitigation measure, thus it is not recommended.
+There is no evidence on the efficacy of masks worn by healthy individuals as a mitigation measure, thus it is not recommended.
 Globally, masks are in short supply and the current demand for masks can’t be met, so the appropriate use of masks should be encouraged.

 The Bottom Line